-A bounty hunter goes after a criminal and in the ensuing pursuit, the fugitive is killed.
-The lover of the dead crook swears vengeance and hires a gang of hitmen to kill the bounty hunter.
+Truck Turner (Isaac Hayes) is a violent bounty hunter who goes after a criminal and in the ensuing pursuit, the fugitive is killed.
+The lover of the dead crook swears vengeance and hires a gang of hitmen to kill Truck.

-Director Jonathan Kaplan – who went on to make The Accused (1988) and once studied film under Martin Scorsese – provides the no-frills, in-your-face action, while also eliciting an outrageous performance from Star Trek‘s Nichelle Nichols as a foul-mouthed brothel madam.
+Director Jonathan Kaplan – who went on to make The Accused (1988) and once studied film under Martin Scorsese – provides the no-frills, in-your-face action, while also eliciting an outrageous performance from Star Trek‘s Nichelle Nichols as a mean, foul-mouthed whorehouse madam.

 But feminists beware.
 At one point a girl complains that Hayes’s ideal night out is getting her drunk then hitting the sack.
 “OK, OK,” he apologises, “We’ll get something to eat first”.